lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/3_Use_Terra.bio_Notebooks.md

   - Refer to data in Cloud Storage (use gs://{mybucket}/{my folder}) in your notebook
 - **START NOTEBOOK INSTANCE** ->
   - Use (or import) a Jupyter noteook - view your notebook
-  - Configure (GEAR) and start a Terra Notebook instance
+  - Configure and start a Terra Notebook instance
+  - Use the blue gear in the upper right to configure your notebook instnace size (CPU, memory, startup script...)
-  - Execute the cells in your notebook
+  - Open your notebook and execute the cells in your notebook

 ### Example Screenshots from Terra